 I fell a little in love during my first trip to Portugal, but it wasn’t until I recently had the opportunity to spend a few weeks traveling through the country that Portugal really got under my skin and I developed a deeper appreciation for this special country.

-Read on for my Portugal travel tips and get started planning your dream trip.
+Read on for my Portugal travel tips about getting to Portugal, when to visit Portugal, how long to stay in Portugal, and Portugal travel tips, and get started planning your dream trip.

 Getting to Portugal